BeneSell/DIS18a-b-Group-4/README.md

 ## Getting startet

 We plan to extract the GC-Content percentage within different studies from pubmed.
 The studies are about different bacteria.
 The GC-Content percentages should be transfered to ORKG.
 The plan is to write a python code which will focus on generating information from pubmed.
 This can be made with different libraries such as bio.entrez!
-We aimed to receive a hand full of bacteria with their gc-content as well as a short discription of the bacterium, to have a proper comparison later on.
+We aimed to receive a hand full of bacteria with their gc-content as well as the title of the paper, to have a proper comparison later on.
 To be able to load the information in ORKG we will have to get the DOI number of the paper where we get the data from.
 The python must result a csv file with the mentioned information to publish it on ORKG.

 ## Example

 As you can see in the following link, there is the bacterium Escherichia coli mentioned and a gc content of 44.57% (https://pubmed.ncbi.nlm.nih.gov/36056994/).
-Our code has to detect these information as well as the header, which mostly contains a discription, and safe it in a csv file.
+Our code has to detect these information as well as the title of the paper, and safe it in a csv file.
 This should be done with multiple papers.

 The final view should look like following, just with bacterial data.